rasmusselsmark/pygame-dungeon/README.md

 # Dungeon Python game

-A simple game using https://github.com/pygame-community/pygame-ce
+A simple game using https://github.com/pygame-community/pygame-ce for use in Coding Pirates Hedehusene for teaching programming for kids.

 ![Screenshot of PyGame Dungeon](docs/images/game.jpeg)